 Combating Predatory Lending in New York City

 The firm represented eight African-American and Hispanic borrowers who had been exploited by Emigrant’s predatory loan program.
-At trial, its lawyers presented significant evidence that Emigrant targeted African-American and Hispanic families in Brooklyn with grossly unfavorable loans.
+Over the course of two trials, our lawyers presented significant evidence that Emigrant targeted African-American and Hispanic families in Brooklyn with grossly unfavorable loans.
 The defendants’ practice of unfair and deceptive loans was a textbook example of reverse redlining—targeting minority communities with loans that were destined to fail, leaving borrowers and their families almost certain to lose their homes or face foreclosure proceedings.

 Background: Emigrant Targets Minority Neighborhoods for Predatory Loans

 Each of the firm’s eight clients had been victimized with such destined-to-fail refinance loans and, predictably, went into default, allowing Emigrant to strip their home equity from them.
-When the case went to court, four of the plaintiffs had lost their homes through a forced sale or foreclosure, while the other four remained in foreclosure, living with the daily fear of losing their homes.
-Indeed, because the damages phase of the trial will not begin until April 2019, none of the plaintiffs, despite their victory at trial, have been made whole by Emigrant.
+When the case was initially filed, four of the plaintiffs had lost their homes through a forced sale or foreclosure, while the other four remained in foreclosure, living with the daily fear of losing their homes.

 Key Case Developments